antvolin/bitradio-wallet-gui/README.md

     export BITRADIO_DATA="$HOME/bitradio-data/"
 ***
-Folder with wallet data will be created in the location - "<HOME FOLDER YOUR USER>/bitradio-data/":
+Folder with wallet data will be created in the location - "{HOME FOLDER YOUR USER}/bitradio-data/":

     mkdir -p $BITRADIO_DATA && \
     docker run -d \